 About the Data: The data is based on various comScore studies including: MobiLens survey (13+ years old, November 2011, n=40,000); Mobile Metrix (18+ years old, November 2011, n=4,500); Plan Metrix Mobile (18+ years old active mobile users overlaid with offline and psychographic information, November 2011, n=15,000); and ad Metrix Mobile (mobile display share of voice and ad creative analysis through November 2011).
 The 2011 Millennial Media data featured is based on actual campaign and platform data.

-Topics: Analytics & Automated, Brand Metrics, Connected Device Comparisons, Financial Services, Household Income, Media & Entertainment, Men, Mobile Phone, Online, Online & Mobile, Personalization, Technology, Telecom, Women, Youth & Gen X
+Topics: Analytics & Automated, Brand Metrics, Connected Device Comparisons, Data-driven, Financial Services, Household Income, Media & Entertainment, Men, Mobile Phone, Online, Online & Mobile, Personalization, Technology, Telecom, Women, Youth & Gen X